Conditions Listeriosis

 How is listeriosis diagnosed?

-If doctors suspect listeriosis based on the patient’s symptoms and medical history, they normally take a blood sample or a sample of cerebrospinal fluid – the fluid surrounding the spinal cord in the spine.
+If doctors suspect listeriosis based on the patient’s symptoms and medical history, they normally take a blood sample or a sample of cerebrospinal fluid.
+This is the fluid surrounding the brain and spinal cord.

 They may also take additional samples – for example, of mucus, stool or vaginal discharge – depending on the patient’s symptoms.